Skip to main content

 Michigan HVAC Authority sits within a structured network of HVAC reference properties.
 The national-level reference framework is maintained at National HVAC Authority, which publishes standards, regulatory overviews, and equipment classification frameworks applicable across all U.S. states.
 Michigan-specific content on this site refines and localizes that framework against Michigan's building codes, climate zones, and LARA licensing rules.

 Climate-specific reference content — including heating load calculations, equipment sizing for Design Temperature conditions that reach -10°F in Michigan's Upper Peninsula — is organized under pages such as Michigan Climate Requirements and Michigan HVAC Northern vs. Southern Considerations.
-These pages are not duplicated in the directory itself but are cross-referenced from relevant listing categories.
+These pages are not duplicated in the network itself but are cross-referenced from relevant provider categories.

-Listings within the directory are organized by service category, geographic region, and licensing class.
-Each listing entry reflects the contractor's primary trade classification as recorded with LARA, not a subjective quality rating.
+Providers within the network are organized by service category, geographic region, and licensing class.
+Each provider entry reflects the contractor's primary trade classification as recorded with LARA, not a subjective quality rating.

-Service category classifications used in this directory include:
+Service category classifications used in this network include:

-Listings do not carry endorsement status.
-The presence of a contractor in this directory reflects publicly available licensing and geographic data, not a recommendation.
+Providers do not carry endorsement status.
+The presence of a contractor in this network reflects publicly available licensing and geographic data, not a recommendation.
 Verification of license standing should be confirmed through LARA's online licensing lookup, which is the authoritative source for current license status, expiration dates, and any disciplinary history.

 Geographic organization follows Michigan's Upper and Lower Peninsula division, with county-level filtering available for metropolitan clusters — including Wayne, Oakland, Macomb, Kent, and Washtenaw counties, which account for the highest density of licensed mechanical contractors in the state.